Jangseung: Variations

+History

 In Seoul, 18th century Joseon Dynasty King Jeongjo ordered rr erected in the area near Sangdo-dong to ward off evil spirits when he made a royal procession to Suwon, where his father's tomb was located.
 Since then, the district has been called Jangseungbaegi and has given its name to the Jangseungbaegi Station on the Seoul Metropolitan Subway's Line 7.